 Initial course level placement will be based on teacher recommendation, demonstrated competency within the discipline, and successful completion of prerequisite courses.
-Students and their parents or guardians wishing to change the recommended placement must complete and submit a Petition to Change Course Recommendation by the last day of school to the Coordinator of School Counseling.
+Students and their parents or guardians wishing to change the recommended placement must complete and submit a Petition to Change Course Recommendation by the last school day of the 2021-2022 academic year to the Coordinator of School Counseling.
 A petition to change course level in a mathematics or world language course may require successful completion of an assessment.
-Students may not petition into a class which requires an audition or the review of a portfolio.
+Students may not petition into a class that requires an audition or the review of a portfolio.